SIGÌýMission,ÌýVision, and History

 The purpose of the SUPR SIG is to provide individuals engaged in research about school-university partnerships with a forum for discussion and a space for mutual support.
 The SUPR SIG encourages thoughtful and rigorous research which emanates from a variety of theoretical perspectives and utilizes many different investigative approaches and methods, while remaining faithful to the core principles of the PDS movement influenced by the Holmes Group in the 1980s (Holmes Group, 1986, 1990), the National Network for Educational Renewal, and the Research Practice Partnership initiatives.
 The SUPR SIG facilitates and encourages opportunities for inquiry, reflection, critique and collaboration among school-university partnerships representing all levels of the educational process and from all types of institutions and settings committed to improving PK–12 and educator development in higher education.

-I look forward to seeing you this spring.
+I look forward to seeing you at a SUPR SIG event soon.

 Warmly,